notchtc/dotfiles-old/README.md

       - [zsh-vim-mode](https://github.com/softmoth/zsh-vim-mode)
       - [zsh-autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)
    - [ufetch](https://gitlab.com/jschx/ufetch) (Preferably installed in **~/.local/bin** under the name **ufetch.sh**, so that you don't need to change the .zshrc file)
-- xdotool (To enter normal vim-mode)
+- xdotool (To enter normal vim-mode on startup)
 - A font that supports glyphs.
 [MesloLGS NF](https://github.com/romkatv/powerlevel10k/blob/master/README.md#meslo-nerd-font-patched-for-powerlevel10k) is the one I use.
 (And you should probably use too)
 - A terminal, obviously.
 (Rxvt-unicode is the one that I use and my .xresources file is made for.)

+The neovim config file automatically downloads a plugin manager so don't worry about that.

 And I think that's all you need, also be ready to use vim keybindings in the terminal or just remove the zsh-vim-mode plugin.